ploomber/doc/examples/flask/dash-in-flask/README.md

 # Integrating Dash apps into a Flask app

 Interactive Flask application, with Dash applications integrated using:
 - Direct hosting: A simple approach more fitting for smaller projects is passing the Flask instance directly into each Dash app.
 However, since each of these app is a component of the main Flask app, adding too many Dash app components may overload the Flask server.
 See `host/app.py` for implementation.
-For more information, see the [documentation](https://flask.palletsprojects.com/en/2.3.x/appcontext/).
+For more information, see the [Dash documentation](https://dash.plotly.com/reference#dash.dash).
 - Middleware: Using middleware decouples each Dash app from the Flask app and each other, meaning they will be considered independent apps.
 This allows better horizontal scaling if we need to add a large amount of Dash apps, but resource sharing between apps may take extra steps compared to using app context.
 See `middleware/app.py` for implementation.
-For more information, see the [documentation](https://flask.palletsprojects.com/en/2.3.x/patterns/appdispatch/).
+For more information, see the [Flask documentation](https://flask.palletsprojects.com/en/2.3.x/patterns/appdispatch/).

 |![Main page](static/app.png)|